Last Updated on December 6, 2022

 do a stretch routine:

-You want to avoid a lot of vigorous exercise right before bed, but try a light stretching routine.
+You want to avoid a lot of vigorous exercises right before bed, but try a light stretching routine.
 If I’m feeling tight, I like to take 5 minutes to stretch everything out.

 Focus on deep breathing while you’re stretching to get you in a relaxed headspace.
 (I’m yawning just thinking about it.)

-Take a few minutes to only focus on breathing.
-I like to breathe on an in count of four and an exhale of 8.
+Take a few minutes to only focus on breathing and sleep meditation.
+I like to breathe with a four-count inhale, and an eight-count exhale.
 Try to only focus on your breath and nothing else for a few minutes.
-I do this as soon as I lie down to go to sleep so I’m focusing on the numbers instead of worrying about what I need to get done tomorrow.
+I do this as soon as I lie down to go to sleep, so I’m focusing on the numbers instead of worrying about what I need to get done tomorrow.

 If you’re like me and your mind starts racing as soon as you lie down, try journaling all of your thoughts before bed.
 When I write things down on paper, I feel more secure that I’ll remember those thoughts in the morning because my thoughts continue to speed through my mind because I’m afraid I’ll forget in the morning.

-a few other calming activities to help you wind down before bed:
+a few other calming activities to help you wind down for beauty sleep:

 - fold or put away laundry